au-research/raido/doc/service-level-guide.md

 When developing new UI and other features, new endpoint versions will be added to the API without notice.
 These endpoints are marked as `experimental`.

-Experiment endpoints are intended to enable rapid prototyping and evolution of new RAID features.
+Experimental endpoints are intended to enable rapid prototyping and evolution of new RAID features.
 Experimental features are not supported for use by institutions - they may change shape, change behaviour or be deleted without notice.